bradystroud/bradystroud/README.md

 - Flutter 📱
 - Python 🐍

-I have experience working with Agile methodologies and implementing best practices in Software Engineering, including test-driven development 🧪, continuous integration 🚀, and continuous delivery 🚚.
+I have experience working with Agile methodologies and implementing best practices in Software Engineering.

 <!-- ### Portfolio 🎨